Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: -adic interpolation

 \section{$p$-adic interpolation}

-Let $L$ be as before a totally imaginary field and $p$ a prime which is co-prime to the discriminant $d_L$.
+Let $L$ be a totally imaginary number field containing a CM field $K$ and $p$ an 'ordinary' prime which is co-prime to the discriminant $d_L$.
 In this section we will construct a $p$-adic measure interpolating $p$-adically all critical Hecke $L$-values of conductor dividing $p^\infty\frf$, where $\frf\subseteq \sO_L$ is a prime-to-$p$ ideal.
 This section profited from valuable comments by Blasius, which helped to eliminate some unnecessary choices in our construction in an earlier version.